Fruit fly is a little pest that could be a big problem for Tasmania if we don't act now.

-- Don’t take whole fruit out of a Control Area
+Don’t take whole fruit out of the Control Area

-- Inside an Infected Area double-bag fruit scraps before you put them in the bin
+- Inside the Infected Area double-bag fruit scraps before you put them in the bin

-- Don't compost fruit inside an Infected Area
+- Don't compost fruit inside the Infected Area

 - Become a Little Hero and protect Tasmania from fruit fly!